-The School of Music has Councils of Advocates (COA) throughout the United States.
+The Center for Music has Councils of Advocates (COA) throughout the United States.
 A COA is a geographical “cluster” of school of music alumni, parents, and friends who are interested in maintaining their connection to Ithaca College, establishing local community with each other, and serving as ambassadors for the school in the places where they live.
 Currently, we have established COAs in Houston, Dallas, Austin, Los Angeles, and Denver/Boulder.
 We also have a group of active local and regional alumni.
 We are continuing to develop COAs across the nation in an effort to help students in all 50 states know about our school, its programs, and our accomplished alumni.

 - Networking and connecting parents of current or former students, alumni, potential students, public school and private music programs and music teachers in the targeted geographical area.